AetrexTechnology/mmsegmentation/README.md

 ## Get Started

-Please see [train.md](docs/en/train.md) and [inference.md](docs/en/inference.md) for the basic usage of MMSegmentation.
-There are also tutorials for:
+mmsegmentation is based on modular design.
+Developer can only modify configuration templates that contain the modules of data enhancement strategies, backbone networks, loss functions and other different components for actual application scenarios.
+There are some tutorials for different modular configurations:

 - [configuration](docs/en/tutorials/config.md)
 - [customizing dataset](docs/en/tutorials/customize_datasets.md)